python-jsonschema/jsonschema/docs/validate.rst

     )

-The list of default Python types for each JSON type is available on each validator in the :attr:`IValidator.DEFAULT_TYPES` attribute.
+The list of default Python types for each JSON type is available on each validator object in the :attr:`IValidator.DEFAULT_TYPES` attribute.
 Note that you need to specify all types to match if you override one of the existing JSON types, so you may want to access the set of default types when specifying your additional type.

 .. _versioned-validators:

 Versioned Validators
 --------------------

-:mod:`jsonschema` ships with validators for various versions of the JSON Schema specification.
-For details on the methods and attributes that each validator provides see the :class:`IValidator` interface, which each validator implements.
+:mod:`jsonschema` ships with validator classes for various versions of the JSON Schema specification.
+For details on the methods and attributes that each validator class provides see the :class:`IValidator` interface, which each included validator class implements.

 .. autoclass:: Draft3Validator